 Access to computers and networking at Raisbeck Aviation High School (RAHS) is dependent on a set of responsibilities and obligations.
 It is granted subject to school policies, as well as local, state, and federal laws.
-Given that Raisbeck Aviation High School is an educational institution, the appropriate use of school computing and networking resources must have an academic focus.
+The appropriate use of school computing and networking resources must have an academic focus.